dustinpfister/blog_posts/_posts/lodash_padding.md

 ## 1 - what to know before hand

-This is a post on the lodash padding methods \_.pad, \_.pasStart, and \_.padEnd, as well as string padding in general.
+This is a post on the lodash padding methods \_.pad, \_.pasStart, and \_.padEnd, as well as string padding in general with vanilla js alternatives when working with javaScript by itself.
 It is not a getting started post on lodash, and javaScript in general, so I assume you have at least some background with this.
 It is also worth mentioning that in this post I am using lodash 14.17.10.

 ## 2 - Some padding examples using lodash methods